Robotics1025/DBMS-Group_C/README.md

 Backend: (NEXT JS)

-Frontend: (NEXT JS),tailwincss and prisma for helping generarting the models
+Frontend: (NEXT JS),tailwindcss and prisma for helping generarting the models
 ## Prisma
 is an ORM (Object-Relational Mapping) tool for Node.js/TypeScript.
 It helps you interact with databases (PostgreSQL, MySQL, SQLite, SQL Server, MongoDB) easily, without writing raw SQL.